10daviesb/CAT/README.md

-# My Cat - Web Scraping Project
+# CAT - Web Scraping Project

 ## Overview
-My Cat is a beginner-friendly project designed to help users practice basic web scraping concepts.
+CAT is a beginner-friendly project designed to help users practice basic web scraping concepts.
 The project focuses on making HTTP requests, parsing HTML, and extracting data from a specified webpage.
 The goal is to fetch information such as text or data tables from a URL and output the collected data in a usable format.

 ## Project Structure
 ```